Embrace (film): Rating

 The film was originally classified MA 15+ by the Australian Classification Board, meaning that people under 15 could only legally view or purchase it when accompanied by an adult guardian.
 Brumfitt expressed outrage at this decision, which she pointed out put the film into the same category as Fifty Shades of Grey.

 Following a review by the Australian Classification Review Board, it was subsequently re-classified M, which means it is no longer subject to any legal age restrictions.

 Brumfitt fully welcomed this decision, stating, "I am thrilled that the right decision has been made.
 With rates of labiaplasty on the rise, particularly in teens, I knew how important it was to include the educational and informative vulva section in the film.
 Since the film's release I have been told every day that it must be seen in schools and now it can be.
 The Classification Board's decision means that Embrace can be more accessible to the people who need its message most."

 Facebook is reported to have barred the film's poster on the basis that it shows "excessive skin".

+Reception

+The Guardian wrote that it "should be essential viewing for young people," but that older viewers may feel that it re-treads familiar ground.
+SBS expressed similar sentiments about its value for young women.
+Both SBS and the Sydney Morning Herald noted that it is well-edited, maintaining a good pace despite its length.